 The report calculates the value of all future benefits already earned by current retirees and current employees, known as the "actuarial accrued liability" (AAL).
 As of December 1, 2010, the most recent actuarial valuation date, the District had an actuarial accrued liability of approximately \$566.3 million for 3,206 current retirees and beneficiaries and 4,448 additional future participants.
+As of June 30, 2012, the AAL was \$591.6 million.
 The AAL is an actuarial estimate that depends on a variety of assumptions about future events such as health care costs and beneficiary mortality.
 Every year, active employees earn additional future benefits, an amount known as the "normal cost", which is added to the AAL.
 The report estimated the normal cost at \$18.1 million for the year beginning December 1, 2010.
 To the extent that the District has not set aside moneys in an OPEB trust with which to pay these accrued and accruing future liabilities, there is an unfunded actuarial accrued liability (UAAL).
-This district currently funds the costs of retiree benefits on a pay-as-you-go basis.
-In addition, SCTA has agreed to contribute to the liability through payroll contributions.
+The District currently funds the costs of retiree benefits on a pay-as-you-go basis.
+In addition, the Sacramento City Teachers' Association has agreed to contribute to the liability through payroll contributions.

 The annual required contribution (ARC) is the amount required if the District were to fund each year's normal cost plus an annual amortization of the unfunded actuarial accrued liability, assuming the UAAL will be fully funded over a 30-year period.
 If the amount budgeted and funded in any year is less than the ARC, the difference reflects the amount by which the UAAL is growing.
 In December 2010, the ARC was determined to be approximately \$43.6 million.
-In 2010-11, the District funded \$19.1 million in pay-as-you-go expenditures.
-The District's 2011-12 projected pay-as-you-go expenditures for post-retirement benefits is \$19.8 million.
+In 2011-12, the District funded \$22.9 million in pay-as-you-go expenditures.
+The District's fiscal year 2012-13 projected pay-as-you-go expenditure for post-retirement benefits is \$21.8 million.

 Accrued Vacation.
-The long-term portion of accumulated and unpaid employee vacation for the District as of June 30, 2011, was \$7.8 million.
+The long-term portion of accumulated and unpaid employee vacation for the District as of June 30, 2012, was \$7.0 million.